 - Abnormalities on examination - lumps, lymphadenopathy.

 The differential diagnoses are the causes of true dysphagia.
-See separate article Dysphagia for further details.
+See the separate article Dysphagia for further details.

 - Globus is a diagnosis of exclusion and can only be made once other causes of symptoms have been eliminated.